Michael Dinan

 Susan Gelvin

 Susan Gelvin is a longtime resident of New Canaan who graduated New Canaan High School in 1992.
-Currently, she is co-president of the Saxe Middle School PTC, a mother of two, and likes shiny things.
+She has served as co-president of the Saxe Middle School PTC, a mother of two, and likes shiny things.

 Chandra Johnson-Greene